Kento555/Serverless-Framework/README.md

 You manage complex infrastructure, including networking, databases, security groups, Kubernetes, and more.
 You need multi-cloud support or infrastructure consistency across providers.
-You want robust state management and detailed control over infrastructure changes
+You want robust state management and detailed control over infrastructure changes.

+Q: Are there scenarios where using both together might be beneficial?
+Yes!
+Combining them is common in larger systems.
+For example:

+Use Terraform to provision foundational infrastructure (VPCs, databases, queues, IAM roles, etc.).
+Use Serverless Framework to deploy the application code (Lambdas, APIs) that runs on top of that infrastructure.
+This hybrid approach lets each tool focus on its strengths: Terraform handles the "platform," and Serverless handles the "app."